solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 #### Concurrent Merkle trees

 A **Merkle tree** is a binary tree structure represented by a single hash.

 - Each leaf node is a hash of its data.
 - Each branch is a hash of its child leaves.
-- The branches are also hashed together, eventually forming one final root hash.
+- The branches are also hashed together, forming one final root hash.

-Since a Merkle tree is represented as a single hash, any change to a leaf node alters the entire root hash. his becomes problematic when multiple transactions in the same slot try to update leaf data in the same slot.
-Since transactions are executed serially i.e one after the other — all but the first will fail since the root hash and proof passed in will have been invalidated by the first transaction executed.
+Since a Merkle tree is represented as a single hash, any change to a leaf node alters the entire root hash.
+This becomes problematic when multiple transactions in the same slot try to update leaf data in the same slot.
+Since transactions are executed serially i.e. one after the other — all but the first will fail since the root hash and proof passed in will have been invalidated by the first transaction executed.